 Steps to Germinate Seeds to Get Seedlings Fast

 Sow seeds to your conditions

 If the local environment is not to a seed’s liking, it is unlikely to germinate.
 Seeds need the right amounts of water, light, and heat – this may sound obvious, but it is very easy to get carried away and try to germinate a melon outside on a patio in March (I know, I’ve done this…).
 Early sowings need protection and glass to artificially provide heat.
-A greenhouse is an obvious solution, but cold frames, cloches, and sunny windowsills are effective too.
+A greenhouse is an obvious solution, but garden cloches and sunny windowsills are effective too.